COVID-19 (Novel Coronavirus)

 - Washington Paid Family and Medical Leave Q&A for workers and employers

-- WA State Department of Financial Institutions’ list of financial resources for Washington consumers impacted by the coronavirus
+- WA State Department of Financial Institutions’ list of financial resources (mortgage, student loans, rent, utilities, food, etc.) for residents impacted by the coronavirus

 - Clark PUD

 - NW Natural

 - Cowlitz PUD